Custom Indexes

 return distances, positions

-Let’s use this index in the basic example below:
+Let’s use this adapter in the basic example below:

 [3]: